Damon118/MS2---Visit-Dingle-Co.-Kerry/testing.md

 ![Introduction](./assets/testing-images/introduction.png)

 - "I want to gain information on the places to visit in Kerry."
-This requirement is met through the use of four informative cards on the see and do page. they represent a brief introduction on four of the most popular tourist towns to visit in Kerry, with a link to view the relevant areas on the map.
+This requirement is met through the use of four informative cards on the see and do page.
+They represent a brief introduction on four of the most popular tourist towns to visit in Kerry, with a link to view the relevant areas on the map.

 ![Map](./assets/testing-images/placestosee.png)